Table of Contents

 - The Board will process hearing applications in accordance with its performance standards.

-- In order to reduce financial burden, minimize the number of hearings and promote agreement between parties, the Board will continue to require that disputes undergo a conflict resolution process before an application is accepted for a hearing.
+- To reduce financial burden, minimize the number of hearings and promote agreement between parties, the Board will continue to require that disputes undergo a conflict resolution process before an application is accepted for a hearing.

 The Board will: